 After you come home with the baby, you will hear many tips on what to do.
 Most of those have to do with how to care for your newborn.
-Then you may get advice on how to recover during postpartum.
+Then you may get advice on how to recover during postpartum or how to deal with postpartum depression.
 So, I am going to tell you what you should NOT do after giving birth.

 Yes, these are the things you should avoid at all costs for a few weeks at the very least, although 6 weeks would be better.
 You are healing and recovering from an amazing experience.
 A tough and difficult experience, albeit joyous.
 Whether you had a vaginal birth or a c-section, below is a list of what NOT to do after giving birth.

 This post reflects my own opinions and experiences.
 This is not to be considered medical advice.
 Any questions or concerns should be directed to your healthcare professional.

 1. Do not ignore signs you need to see a doctor

 If you think something is wrong or doesn’t feel right, call your doctor!
 Please don’t ignore it and hope it goes away.
 You know your own body and know best when something isn’t right.
 Something small could mean something big.
 Pay attention to your blood pressure and talk to your doctor if it is high.
 You could have postpartum preeclampsia.

 Your body has just gone through a lot, and now is the time to take care of it and listen to everything it tells you.
 There is no concern too small after you give birth.
 Any concerns or questions and give your doctor a call.

 Things to look out for postpartum

 These are a few things you should without a doubt call your doctor about immediately during postpartum: